kovvalsky/LangPro/README.md

 gentail(211).              % gui/graphical entailment check
 ```
 This will trigger a tableau in the XPCE GUI for the SICK-211 problem to verify its gold answer.
-If you prefer an HTML or XML representation of the proof, add the `xml` parameter before `gentail/1`:
+If you prefer an HTML representation of the proof, add the `html` parameter before `gentail/1`:
 ```
-parList([xml]), gentail(211).
+parList([html]), gentail(211).
 ```
-This creates `xml/tableau-211-yes-no_align.xml` (and `xml/tableau-211-yes-no_align.html` from the latter via `xsltproc`) where the name stands for "a tableau for problem-211 to verify entailment (i.e. yes) with no alignment techniques used".
+This first creates `xml/tableau-211-yes-no_align.xml` and then `xml/tableau-211-yes-no_align.html` from the latter via `xsltproc`.
+The file names stand for "a tableau for problem-211 to verify entailment (i.e. yes) with no alignment techniques used".
 To reset the parameter list for the next run use `parList([])`.
 If you want to force the alignment of LLFs, run:
 ```